 We honestly make this recipe every week because its so easy to make ahead of time and so versatile to enjoy with pasta, in a buddha bowl or loaded in a lettuce bun for the most epic burger!

 I really enjoy making plant based meals however, when we do decide to enjoy a meat based meal I always buy local quality meat.
 Knowing that not only am I eating a healthy animal, I’m also supporting the ethical treatment of animals raised in local small scale farms.

-I wanted to make a point of saying that this post is not made to make anyone feel bad about the food choices they make.
+I want to make a point of saying that this post is not made to make anyone feel bad about the food choices they make.
 Everyone is entitled to have their own views, so please know that I am simply sharing what works for me.
 I think it’s important to do your own research so that you feel empowered in the grocery store instead of confused and misled.

-I thought it might be helpful to share a few key words that I keep in my when I’m shopping for meat!
+I thought it might be helpful to share a few key words that I keep in mind when I’m shopping for meat.
 I think it’s important to remember that it’s not always feasible to make the “perfect” purchase when it comes to meat because there are so many factors that comes into play such as budget or even geographically where you live.
 All we can do is the best that we can!